Sashmitha2/Sashmitha2/README.md

 ## Featured Projects

 ## Paws & Perch
-A pet supply web application developed using Laravel and PHP.
+A pet supply web application developed using Laravel and PHP and deployed using AWS EC2 instance.

 ## Event Management System
 A web-based event management application developed using C# and .NET.